Neha-Anil/AVL-trees/README.md

-# AVL-trees
+//AVL-trees
-for each input ,the tree balances itself where the difference of the height between left and right sub-trees is either -1,0 or 1
+//for each input ,the tree balances itself where the difference of the height between left and right sub-trees is either -1,0 or 1

 #include<stdio.h>
 #include<stdlib.h>
 #include<math.h>